Billyngwa/ChatUserInterface/README.md

 # ChatUserInterface
-for this interface, I used the fontawsome UI kit to fetc necessary icons for the successfull implementation of the design
+for this interface, I used the fontawsome UI kit to fetch necessary icons for the successfull implementation of the design